shakalee14/attendance-tracker/README.md

    Determine whether sessions should be identified by Zoom meeting IDs, a program database, or another system.

 4. **Improve exception handling and staff review workflows.**
    Surface unmatched participants, invalid records, and ambiguous attendance situations rather than silently processing them.

-5. **Add authentication and access controls.**
-   A production application should restrict access to authorized staff.

-6. **Add monitoring and audit history.**
-   Record uploads, processing results, errors, and changes so attendance records can be reviewed and traced.

-7. **Test with real program workflows before full rollout.**
-   Pilot the solution with staff and refine the workflow based on their feedback.
+For bigger lists this is especially important, but this of course depends on the size of meetings list to process.

 The prototype focuses on validating the core workflow first: reducing manual attendance processing while keeping the workflow understandable for non-technical staff.